SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The most popular is the standard 60-minute Bay Cruise.
 This one takes you around the SF Bay, under the Golden Gate Bridge, and back in just one hour.
 It's the fastest and easiest cruise on the list.

 Most of these cruises offer snacks or beverages on board.
-Some are included with your ticket and others have a cash bar.
-All offer bathrooms and plenty of seating.
+Depending on which ticket you bought, the drinks may be included.
+If they aren't, there is usually a cash bar.
+All offer bathrooms, and there is plenty of seating.

 As I mentioned above, this is the most popular tour overall.
-It runs several times each day and offered by both the Blue & Gold and Red & White Ferry companies.
-It's an hour tour that takes you from Fisherman's Wharf to the Golden Gate Bridge.
+As I mentioned above, this is the most popular tour overall.
+It runs several times daily and is offered by both the Blue & Gold and Red & White Ferry companies.
+It's an hour-long tour which will take you from Fisherman's Wharf to the Golden Gate Bridge.

 You then cruise under the bridge a second time, past Alcatraz, and back to Fisherman's Wharf.
 Click here for a recap of my most recent trip.